Secoh/SKLib-Legacy/README.md

 Primary target: Windows XP or higher, 32-bit code, C++.
 Next priority is GCC/Linux port and 64-bit compatibility.
 Next is potential for portability to ANSI C.

-Modules historically written in C preserve ANSI C compatibility.
+Modules historically written in C preserve ANSI C compatibility, unless it doesn't make sense anymore.

 When possible, compatibility with Linux any modern version and GCC 4.4.x or higher is maintained, if not precluded by nature of the program.